fabianfassnacht/PyTorch_Unet_Geotiff_Tutorial/README.md

 }

 If everything runs smoothly, this processing step will take a while and you should end up with a situation as shown in Figure 9, that is a folder containing the image tiles and one folder containing the corresponding mask files.
 The two folder should have the same amount of files and order of files.
 Otherwise, the mask-files are not correctly linked to the image files in later steps of the tutorial.
+The R-code includes an if-else statement that will check how many pixels in each tile are NA.
+If there is an image with more than 5% NAs (for example because it is located at the edge of the satellite image) the image and the corresponding mask will not be saved.

 Insert Figure 09